The digital mobile advertising franchise will now have a presence in two key markets outside of its hometown of Watertown, New York.

 Runningboards Marketing, founded in 2018, stands out as a franchise opportunity in the mobile advertising segment thanks to its use of digital advertising vehicle DAV (pronounced Dave), which has high-impact LED screens that display brand messaging and customizable graphics.
 Businesses hire DAV to drive around markets in order to target specific audiences.

 With DAV’s ability to run a variety of ads, Runningboards Marketing has been deemed as an essential business during COVID-19.
 As long as DAV runs health-related ads, Runningboards Marketing can carry on with business as usual.
-This, along with , creates a fun and relatively hassle-free business ownership opportunity.
+This, along with the franchise’s low-cost business model, which does not require a brick and mortar location or numerous staff members, creates a fun and relatively hassle-free business ownership opportunity.

 Federico first saw DAV driving around in Pennsylvania and thought it would be the perfect way to advertise a new fitness club he was about to open in Massachusetts.
 He called Runningboards Marketing to inquire about reserving DAV but learned the brand did not have a presence in Massachusetts.
 When he learned about the low-cost business model, he knew it was a great opportunity.
 Now, he is poised to become his own first customer.